Daniel-Hanrahan-Tools-and-Games/note_data_to_instrument/README.md

 If you want to use an arduino you have to use the files from the version 2 folder because I still have version 1 on here for people who may want it and you have to run and send the note_data_to_instrument_arduino_driver file to the arduino 1st then run note_data_to_instrument.

+To use 128 note support you have to use the files from the version 3 folder.

 It works on arduino uno right now but I have no idea if it works on other arduino boards.

 <a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/note_data_to_instrument">Repository Page</a>